-The accounting and reporting policies of Touchmark Bancshares, Inc. (the "Company") conform to generally accepted accounting principles and with general practices within the banking industry.
+The accounting and reporting policies of Touchmark Bancshares, Inc. (the "Company") conform to accounting principles generally accepted in the United States of America and with general practices within the banking industry.
 The following is a description of the more significant of those policies that the Company follows in preparing and presenting its financial statements.